ubco-W2022T2-data301/project-group-group25/final_report_group25.md

 ### **Which lifestyle choices/characteristics are responsible for high insurance costs and in what order?
 Which groups (e.g. related to geographical or age) are likely to be charged the highest?
 Are these decisions on cost influenced by any harmful gender stereotypes?**

+                                                    Count of Males & Females

 ![Sex Count Plot](images/sex_count_graph2.png)

 **Observation:**

 When reviewing this chart, we can deduce that there is no substantial difference between the amount of men and woman that were assesed for the dataset.
 Based on this observation we can assure that our conclusions will not be biased towards one sex or another because the data was equally inclusive towards both groups.

+                                                    Insurance Cost in Relation to Sex

 ![Sex Count Plot](images/sex_cost_graph2.png)